Semantic Search (SQL Server)

 Before you can index documents with Semantic Search, you have to store the documents in a SQL Server database.

-For more information about the FileTable feature, see FileTables (SQL Server).
-For information about the FILESTREAM feature, which is another option for storing documents in the database, see FILESTREAM (SQL Server).
+For more info about the FileTable feature, see FileTables (SQL Server).
+For info about the FILESTREAM feature, which is another option for storing documents in the database, see FILESTREAM (SQL Server).

 Install and Configure Semantic Search

 Describes the prerequisites for statistical semantic search and how to install or check them.